 Another place to look is in your local bank.
 Some banks offer air miles in exchange for opening up a new account.

 In the end, air miles are not that complicated.
-If you are crazy about travel and want to take advantage of every possible source of points, then they can be complex.
+If you are crazy about travel and want to take advantage of every possible source of points, they can be complex.
 It all depends on what you want to get out of them.

-It can also be said that the more complex your travel needs are, the more complex it becomes it rack up air miles.
+The more complex your travel needs are, the more complex it becomes it rack up air miles.

 Either way, the best way to get started now is to open a frequent flyer miles account.
 Then, get the right card, preferably a simple one with straightforward benefits, and you’re ready to go.